nielslange/eco-cube-ubud/walkway/README.md

 # Walkway

-- As a guest, I want to the walkway to be illuminated so that I don't need a flashlight when approaching the house in the dark.
+- As a guest, I want to the walkway to be illuminated so that I don't need a flashlight when walking to the house in the dark.

 ## Potential lamps